boazbk/tcs/lec_19_cryptography.md

 Yet in the late 1960's and early 1970's, several people started to question this "common wisdom".
 Perhaps the most surprising of these visionaries was an undergraduate student at Berkeley named Ralph Merkle.
-In the fall of 1974 he wrote in a [project proposal](http://www.merkle.com/1974/) for his computer security course that while "it might seem intuitively obvious that if two people have never had the opportunity to prearrange an encryption method, then they will be unable to communicate securely over an insecure channel...
+In the fall of 1974 Merkle wrote in a [project proposal](http://www.merkle.com/1974/) for his computer security course that while "it might seem intuitively obvious that if two people have never had the opportunity to prearrange an encryption method, then they will be unable to communicate securely over an insecure channel...
 I believe it is false".
 The project proposal was rejected by his professor as "not good enough".
 Merkle later submitted a paper to the communication of the ACM where he apologized for the lack of references since he was unable to find any mention of the problem in the scientific literature, and the only source where he saw the problem even _raised_ was in a science fiction story.
 The paper was rejected with the comment that "Experience shows that it is extremely dangerous to transmit key information in the clear."